sukiletxe/sukiletxe.eu/posts/blog/phonetic-symbols-part-1-reading.md

 ## Speech synthesizers

 First, as these symbols are not available in every speech synthesizer, we must choose which one to use.
 If we are on Mac OSX or iOS, thanks to the terrific support of Unicode symbols that Apple has built into the speech synthesizer, we are good to go.
 If I remember correctly, there are some symbols where the speech goes silent (they have no description), but apart from that, in general the situation is better than with any other synthesizer.
 If we are on Windows, we have several options:

-* Eloquence: With JAWS and the illegal NVDA addon, the situation is really bad.
+* Eloquence: With JAWS and the  NVDA addon, the situation is really bad.
 Most symbols produce absolutely no output.
 * Espeak or Espeak NG: Comes integrated in NVDA.
 Includes most symbols, and if a symbol with no associated description is found, the Unicode value is said instead.
 In my opinion, the best alternative for Windows, despite its robotic sounding voice.

 I have no experience with other synthesizers or opeating systems.
 In Linux, I assume the default situation is the same as in Windows with Espeak, as Orca uses that synthesizer by default.

-Despite what I said above, if you still want to use your preferred synthesizer (Eloquence, SAPI, etc.) and the IPA symbols are not supported, you could make your preferred screen reader to interpret these symbols for you (at least in Windows), by using a dictionary or a symbol table.
+Despite what I said above, if you still want to use your preferred synthesizer (Eloquence, SAPI, etc.) and the IPA symbols are not supported, you could make your preferred screen reader  interpret these symbols for you (at least in Windows), by using a dictionary or a symbol table.
 I've found two guides for JAWS, which include already made symbol tables ([\[1\]][l1], [\[2\]][l2]).
 I don't use JAWS regularly, so I don't know how well they work, or how updated they are for new (or old) JAWS versions.

 [l1]: http://accessibility.psu.edu/foreignlanguages/jawssymbols/
 [l2]: http://www.ruf.rice.edu/~reng/jaws-ipa.html